ucloud/ucloud-sdk-go/internal/services/README.md

 In general, it will include

-- describe action for statistics infomation of resource.
+- describe action for statistics information of resource.
 - validator action for monitoring program.
 - action to backup some thing.
 - action deprecated.